KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com.sending-technology/content/gsm-technology/configuring-cellular-device.md

 - Enter the credentials to the FTP server.
 - If you use the PressureSuite Cloud service, an FTP server can be provided to you by the PressureSuite support.
+- With the button "Test Connection" the FTP server and credentials can be tested.
+With the press of this button, PressureSuite Desktop tries to establish the connection to the provided FTP server with the provided credentials.
+The Computer must have an active internet connection for the connection test.

 ![](../../Cellular_WizardFtpConnection.png  "")